"Bunnycakes" © 1999 Maria Pahls |

 pp:where do you get your inspiration for the animals you create?

 lb: Sometimes from old Teddy bears and hares. especially Steiff, Their range of animals and dolls is tremendous.
 They do wonderful rabbits.
 Inspiration can come from anywhere, it doesn't even have to be a bear...I love old Christmas, Easter, and Halloween decorations I have used bits and pieces of these for a spark.
 Even dolls.
-The eyes are always on the lookout!
+The eyes are always on the lookout!"KIT"

 pp: would you consider the bears to be primitive, folk, vintage or other?